GoodNotes/interviews/README.md

             - As a way for the team to know you better, we ask you to talk about any personal projects you may have or anything you are passionate about (5-10 minutes).
             - *Due to the current COVID-19 situation in Hong Kong, most interviews will be conducted remotely

-- We aim to get back to you within 48 hours of your onsite interview with either an offer or reasons why we may not be a good fit for you
+- We aim to get back to you within 2-3 days of your final round interview with either an offer or reasons why we may not be a good fit for you